 Sonically, it was everything I was expecting and more.
 The thin maple shells and low-mass lugs ensure the drum resonates in a way you have never seen.
 They deliver broad, open tons that shift among low, medium, and high tuning ranges with any pressure.

-This is one of those drums that give out a narrow, specialized performance approach.
-Instead, they are created with a standard kind of sound that can be easily molded for any type of setting.
+This is a drum that gives out a narrow, specialized performance approach.
+Instead, they are created with a standard kind of sound that can be easily moulded for any type of setting.

-It appears as a slim but solid throw-off and chrome-over-steel wires feel comfortable when tensioned.
-If you do it on the snug side, you get a fast, dry snap under each note.
+It appears as a slim but solid throw-off, and chrome-over-steel wires feel comfortable when tensioned.
+You get a fast, dry snap under each note if you do it on the snug side.

 It is the bass drum that made me feel like I had the right gear.
 Pearl has included a specially designed muffling pillow that easily mounts a Velcro string under the drum.
 This feature, with a number of other tone control options, ensures you get the deepest lows.
 And when you tension it just under the medium on both heads, you get the best sound from any bass at this price range.

 The rack toms are all clean and full.
 The subtle brightness they display is only meant to enhance your feeling.
 And you can make them perform better with the quick snap of clear, single-ply heads.